shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 *Note:* Sending** commands **to devices is also possible from Cloud IoT Core: see [[link](https://cloud.google.com/iot/docs/how-tos/commands)] but we won’t illustrate it.
 > But for the moment, we will focus on telemetry.
 After this journey, in a “coming soon” post we will show how to handle *config* and *state* special topics.

-UPDATE March 29, 2019: This post about *config* and *state* special topics is out: [[link](https://medium.com/@o.lourme/gcp-cloudiotcore-esp32-mongooseos-2nd-config-state-encrypt-7c5e937e5be9)].
+UPDATE March 29, 2019: This post about config and state special topics is out: [[link](https://medium.com/@o.lourme/gcp-cloudiotcore-esp32-mongooseos-2nd-config-state-encrypt-7c5e937e5be9)].

 ## **Mongoose OS installation on devices**

 ### 1) A short description of Mongoose OS

 **Mongoose OS** ([[link](https://mongoose-os.com/)], [[link](https://lwn.net/Articles/733297/)]) is a smart IoT-oriented OS, runnable on several chips, including ESP8266 and ESP32.
 Mongoose OS is in partnership with the major actors in IoT ([[link](https://mongoose-os.com/about.html)]).
-It comes with a development tool called **mos**, working either in a UI or with a Command Line Terminal (like cmd.exe in Windows).
+It comes with a development tool called **mos**, really useful to set up the device and then provision it with the IoT platform, working either in a UI or with a Command Line Terminal (like cmd.exe in Windows).
 In either cases, we’ll write mos commands.
 There is also a device management app called mDash but we didn’t try it. **Numerous APIs dealing with most of the network and sensor protocols are provided.** Programs can be written in both C/C++ and JS.

-At last, there is a 12 tutorial series on YouTube, really useful:
+At last, there is a 12-tutorial series on YouTube, really useful:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries" frameborder="0" allowfullscreen></iframe></center>